Garlic

 While it’s easy to feel confused the best thing is to simply choose a few varieties which suit your needs and growing conditions and then see how they go.
 In the next year replant the best performers.

-You can source garlic from mail order businesses like Green Harvest, The Diggers Club and Greenpatch Organic Seeds.
+You should source garlic from nurseries or mail order companies.
 Using garlic bought from the supermarket is not recommended as it is almost always treated with chemicals to prevent early sprouting when in the store.
 This will continue to impact growth when you stick them in the soil.

 Here are some of the best known garlic cultivars to get you started: